taraslough/taraslough.github.io/_pages/publications.md

 </li>

 <li>
-Tara Slough and Scott A. Tyson.
+Slough, Tara and Scott A. Tyson.
 2025.
 "Mechanisms: Attribution and Inference."
 </li>
 </ol>